Arezou Petrie, RPh

-Compounded applications include: hormone replacement, veterinary, hospice, pediatric, ophthalmic, dental and dermatology, chronic pain management, sports medicine, infertility, wound therapy and so much more.
+Compounded applications include: hormone replacement, veterinary, hospice, pediatric, dental and dermatology, chronic pain management, sports medicine, infertility, wound therapy and so much more.

 A prime advantage of compounding is the ability to customize medication.
 What’s the easiest way to customize?
 Flavor!
 Compounding pharmacists have access to many flavors and flavor combinations which can enhance the taste and color of a medication to make it easier to swallow or dissolve.
 Take for example our Progesterone Triturates, one of our signature compounded items is a vanilla orange butternut flavor that helps to hide the bitterness of the progesterone.

 A child who has difficulty taking a prescription because of the taste is a prime candidate.
 Kids, for sure won’t mind taking medication that tastes like bubblegum, watermelon, or even chocolate.
 Working closely with a physician, our compounding pharmacists can even change the dosage form.
 For example if a child’s medicine came in the form of a lollipop, gummy bear or even frozen popsicle wouldn’t they be more likely to take it?

 Many adults also benefit from flavored medication.
 As people age or battle chronic illness, taste preferences can change.
 Often sweet flavors no longer taste good and bitter flavors may cause nausea.
 In these instances, compounding pharmacists can alter or mask certain flavors to make the medicine more palatable – without of course changing the medicine itself.